sergio-sastre/AndroidUiTestingUtils/README.md

 - [Shot](https://github.com/pedrovgs/Shot)
 - [Dropshots](https://github.com/dropbox/dropshots)

+If you want to try it out on your own, take a look at the examples in the [Android Screenshot testing playground repo] (https://github.com/sergio-sastre/Android-screenshot-testing-playground/tree/master/lazycolumnscreen/crosslibrary/src/sharedTest/java/com/example/road/to/effective/snapshot/testing/lazycolumnscreen/crosslibrary)

-1. First of all, configure all the screenshot testing libraries you want your tests to support, as if you'd write them with those specific libraries.
-It's recommended to configure max 1 on-device (i.e. Shot or Dropshots) and max 1 JVM libraries (i.e. Paparazzi) to avoid misbehaviours when running their corresponding plugin tasks.</br>
+1. First of all, configure all the screenshot testing libraries you want your tests to support, as if you'd write them with those specific libraries.</br>
    Visit their respective Github pages for more info.</br></br>

 2. After that, include the following dependencies in the `build.gradle` of the module including the